regardingwork/regardingwork.github.com/_posts/2011-08-12-100-ways-to-get-more-done.markdown

     <li>Stick to a personal uniform.</li>
     <li>
         <p><strong>Don't eat during the day</strong>.
 I only started doing this recently, but have found it quite liberating.
 Every day, I have fewer thoughts about when and what to eat, whether I should go to the kitchen to snack on something, and so on.
 I don't suffer from cortisol spikes (food comas), subject my colleagues to low blood sugar moodiness, or experience hunger pangs at noon from <a href="http://www.physorg.com/news170688849.html">circadian ghrelin troughs</a>.
 Counter-intuitively, I experience far less hunger now than when I ate breakfast and lunch.</p>
-        <p>Fasting for the entire day is not realistic unless you first become accustomed to a low-carb, high-fat diet (or, alternatively, participate in Ramadan fasts for a few years).
+        <p>Fasting for the entire day is not realistic unless you first become accustomed to a low-carb, high-fat diet.
 Start by skipping breakfast a few days a week, skipping lunch a few days a week, then experimenting with some longer <a href="http://en.wikipedia.org/wiki/Intermittent_fasting">intermittent fasting</a>.
 While it has more of a bodybuilding focus, I've found <a href="http://www.leangains.com/">leangains</a> to be a reliable, scientifically reliable resource.</p>
     </li>

     <h2>The primary thing</h2>